lwalma/thesis-guide-pilot/book/4a-read.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ojRfybNJNuk?si=qUHSDCVJIsCvk6Uv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>
 "When to stop reading and start writing" by Erasmus Universiteit Rotterdam is licensed CC-BY<br><br>

-Some practical guidelines you can take when you are reading to find out when you should either stop, or continue searching and reading
+Some practical guidelines you can take when you are reading to find out when you should either stop, or continue searching and reading:

 1. Check with your supervisor.
 Share your findings and ideas.
 They can help you figure out whether you have found enough literature, or if you should continue.